What hiring managers actually look for

 How do I list Opera PMS on my resume?

-List it in your skills section and mention it in your experience bullets.
-For example: 'Processed 150+ daily check-ins using Opera PMS.'
+List it in your skills section and reinforce it in your experience bullets.
+For example: 'Processed 150+ daily check-ins and check-outs using Opera PMS.'
+Naming the exact property management system is what screening tools filter for.

-What is the difference between front desk agent and night auditor?
+What is the difference between a front desk agent and a night auditor?

 Front desk agents work day or evening shifts handling check-ins, inquiries, and guest services.
-Night auditors work overnight, processing end-of-day financial reports and handling minimal guest traffic.
+Night auditors work overnight, running the night audit, reconciling end-of-day financial reports, and handling lighter guest traffic.

 Build Your Front Desk Resume Now